The DARKER side of Puppetry

 See Calendar for upcoming workshops

 Since Faulty Optic I have been exploring alternative ways to approach the use of puppets on stage.
 Attempting to draw away from the classical traditions of puppet theatre and having worked with many performers with a huge range of different skill sets, I realised that puppets can be animated in completely unexpected ways depending on who is doing the moving.
-For example an aerialist or a contemporary dancer will physically handle a puppet in a totally different way to an actor or puppeteer, a clown will find laughter when they continually drop the puppet on its head which is something a puppeteer would find absolutely outrageous !
+For example an aerialist or a contemporary dancer will physically handle a puppet in a totally different way to an actor or puppeteer, a clown will find laughter if they continually drop the puppet on its head but this would be something a puppeteer would find absolutely outrageous and they would probably leave the room!

 So I have been developing new ideas of contemporary training which would give any performer the confidence and techniques to be able to incorporate a puppet into their own work.
 I am still learning and so I am always developing new ways to allow others to gain this insight.